bloomberg/memray/docs/overview.rst

    :align: center

 .. note::
     Memray only works on Linux and MacOS, and cannot be installed on other platforms.
+Some change